The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Data

 \subsection{Data pre-processing: filtering and labeling sources}

 Another important aspect to consider is the presence of missing values.
-In our catalog, about 9.0\% of the data points are missing the $Y$-band magnitude, and less than 1\% miss magnitude values in other bands.
+In our catalog, about 9.0\% of the data points miss the $Y$-band magnitude, and less than 1\% miss magnitude values in other bands.
 The FDS $u$ band does not have any missing values.
-We removed any sources that lack a magnitude value in at least one band, leaving us with 190281 sources.
+We removed any sources that lack a magnitude value in at least one band, leaving us with 190281 sources, of which 1595 are confirmed GCs.

 We filter out all sources that have at least one of the $ugrizY$ bands with a magnitude error greater than 0.5 mag.
 This procedure leaves us with 105318 sources in total.
-Lastly, we add labels to all the remaining sources that fall within the DES selection criteria cited in Subsection~\ref{subsec:des}.
-These sources, together with the spectroscopically confirmed GCs, comprise our final, LSST-like, filtered and labeled dataset with three classes: 1073 spectroscopically confirmed GCs, 50638 background galaxies, and 3962 foreground stars; 55673 sources in total.
+Lastly, we add labels to all the remaining sources that fall within the DES selection criteria \ref{eq:galaxy} and \ref{eq:star}.
+These sources, together with the confirmed GCs, comprise our final, LSST-like, filtered and labeled dataset with three classes: 1440 confirmed GCs, 49579 background galaxies, and 3726 foreground stars; 54745 sources in total.
 The fact that the different classes have very different numbers of associated data points (class imbalance) is taken into account when training the classification models.
 Figure~\ref{fig:magHist} allows us to visualize the scale of the filtering we applied to the data.